Ellsworth/RepeaterPi/README.md

 - [Link to source code](https://github.com/ellsworth/repeaterpi)

-- Tom, N5TW asked me to look into attaching sensors (Primarily voltage and temp) to the existing Raspberry Pi's inside of the N5TT 146.640 and 145.450 repeaters.
+- Software and with a matching board to remotely measure voltage and temperature and upload the readings to io.adafruit.com

 - Using the existing Raspberry Pi reduces complexity, cost, and redundant hardware.
-The Pi also allows us to add features via updates to the software, requiring no modification to the sensor boards.
-Making it almost completely software defined.
+The Pi also allows us to add features via updates to the software.

 ----------